jpsm83/restaurant-pos/backlogErrors.md

 cloudinaryActions

 - add upload cloudinary to all POST and PATH of documents that have imageUrl or documentsUrl
-    - BUSINESS - single image
+    - BUSINESS - single image - DONE
+    - test business REST
+        - if fine, delete uploadSingleImages
     - BUSINESSGOOD - mulitple image
     - EMPLOYEE - mulitple documents
     - PURCHASES - single image